The Accounts Payable Process: Everything You Need to Know

 1. Purchase Order

 The first step in the accounts payable process is sending out a purchase order (PO).
 For any service or goods that you order, you should send a PO to the supplying vendor to kick off the purchasing process.
 In some cases, the PO might be a physical document, and in others, the PO might be digital.

-Regardless of its format, the PO should include details like a line item description of what you’ve ordered, the date of the order, quantity, price, the date you need the order by (if applicable), etc. This document will come into play in another stage of the accounts payable process.
+Regardless of its format, the PO should include details like a line item description of what you’ve ordered, the date of the order, quantity, price, the date you need the order by (if applicable), etc. Please note that POs are different from invoices.
+POs will come into play in another stage of the accounts payable process.

 2. Receiving Report

 Next, when you finally get the goods or service you ordered, you should also get something called a receiving report or a goods receipt.
 Again, this document can be physical or digital, but it should include details such as: a list of everything you received, the quantity, shipping details like the delivery company, and the date you received the order.

 This step is also where you can report issues like discrepancies in what you ordered versus what you received, issues in the shipping process, or any damages.
 This document, too, is part of another, later stage of the accounts payable process.

 With our next-gen solution, you can now process invoices from end-to-end at scale.
 Not only reduce late payments, but increase potential early pay discounts.
 Set your sights for MHC NorthStar and navigate your AP team to process nirvana.

 Once a vendor fulfills your order, they’ll send along an invoice.
 This is the vendor’s official request for payment and, just like the other documents in this process, can be physical or digital in format.
 It should list things like the amount you owe to the vendor, sales taxes, shipping or freight fees, and a due date for payment.